-Setting up Pi-hole and Nginx Reverse Proxy Manager for Ad Blocking and Custom Local Domains
+Setting Up Pi-hole and Nginx Reverse Proxy Manager for Ad Blocking and Custom Local Domains

 One of my go-to software packages to install on any home lab setup is Pi-hole.
 I use it for two main purposes.
 First, it blocks ads and tracking domains for all devices on your local network.
 This makes browsing the internet on your devices more enjoyable and secure while reducing data usage.
 Second, I use it to set up custom local domains for other software that runs on my home lab.